DashineePARMANUM/Qualite_de_l_air_en_Ontario_2015-2024/README.md

 ---
 ---
 # Variations in air pollutant concentrations in urban and rural cities of Ontario (2015-2024)
-Pair project for SED 1516 - Data visualization and analytics (French section of SED 1116)
+Pair project for SED 1516 - Data visualization and analytics (French section of SED 1116) [uOttawa]

 **Note :** This repository was created and maintained by me after the completion of the course project.
 It serves as a personal, independent organization of the work for sharing and portfolio purposes.